-DCMF and the MRF provides media anchoring when needed for the IMS Bootstrap Data Channel, and the IMS Application Data Channel.
+MF and the MRF provides media anchoring when needed for the IMS Bootstrap Data Channel, and the IMS Application Data Channel.
 To that effect, they support the following capabilities:

-- HTTP Proxy: In this configuration, DCMF/MRF supports terminating DTLS with HTTP traffic being transparent to DCMF/MRF.
+- HTTP Proxy: In this configuration, MF/MRF supports terminating DTLS with HTTP traffic being transparent to MF/MRF.
 This mode is deployed both for Bootstrap Data Channel, and HTTP Application Data Channels.
 Figure AC.6-1 illustrates the protocol stack for the HTTP proxy configuration mode for the Bootstrap Data Channel case.

-Figure AC.6-1: DCMF/MRF "HTTP Proxy" Media Configurations
+Figure AC.6-1: MF/MRF "HTTP Proxy" Media Configurations

-- UDP Proxy: In this configuration, DCMF/MRF transparently proxies HTTP traffic to its target.
+- UDP Proxy: In this configuration, MF/MRF transparently proxies HTTP traffic to its target.
 This mode is deployed only for Application Data Channels.
 Figure AC.6-2 illustrates the protocol stack for the UDP proxy configuration mode for the Application Data Channel case, providing a Person2Application/Application2Person/Person2Person Data Channel Application.

-Figure AC.6-2: DCMF/MRF "UDP Proxy" Media Configurations
+Figure AC.6-2: MF/MRF "UDP Proxy" Media Configurations